 c.
 Power of Attorney (PoA) holder(s), when making investments through PoA

-Individuals who become an investors due to an operation of law, e.g., transmission of units upon the death of the original investor.
-In this case, the claimant/person(s) will need to be KYC compliant before such transfer can take place.
+Individuals who become investors due to an operation of law, e.g., transmission of units upon the death of the original investor.
+In this case, the claimant/person(s) will need to be KYC compliant before such transfers can happen.

 7. Rules Set by SEBI for IPV

 b.
-The intermediary is responsible for collecting and maintaining records of all critical customer details
+The intermediary is responsible for collecting and maintaining records of all customer details that are confidential

 c.
 Only the IPV performed by a SEBI-approved intermediary will be taken into consideration

 d.
-Once a KRA record has been updated, all other intermediaries should be able to access the details, and this eliminates the need for multiple verifications and data duplication
+Once a KRA record is updated, all other intermediaries can access the details, and this eliminates the need for multiple verifications and data duplication